 The company has existed in the skate industry for 35 years.
 Mini-Logo guarantees great performance and value with their lifetime warranty against manufacturer’s defects, giving customers some ease of mind.

 Bones STF Street Tech Formula Skateboard V4 Wheels

-Bones have come up with different skateboard wheels for different skating activities, there is the SPF for park skating, the DTF for ditch skateboarding, and the pair currently being reviewed , the STF for street skating.
+Bones have come up with different sets for different skating activities, there is the SPF for park skating, the DTF for ditch boarding, and the pair currently being reviewed , the STF for street skating.

-While most brands of skateboarding wheels use a 84a to 104a rating to explain the hardness or softness of their wheels, there are other brands of skateboarding wheels like Bones who use the ‘b scale’ rating which is 20 points higher than the regular scale.
+While most brands use a 84a to 104a rating to explain the hardness or softness of their wheels, there are other brands like Bones who use the ‘b scale’ rating which is 20 points higher than the regular scale.